-The Company's financial instruments consist of cash and cash equivalents, marketable securities, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, marketable securities, accounts payable and accrued liabilities, and loans payable.
+Cash and cash equivalents, and marketable securities are measured at fair value through profit or loss using level 1 inputs.